vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 and the other Pūrī.
 A quarrel arose among these two about the place of sitting.

-The asceticism of most of these men arises from the world’s having turned its back on them, and not from their having become coldhearted to the worlḍ Consequently they are continually distressed and are overcome of lust and wrath, and 16 Ibn As´
+The asceticism of most of these men arises from the world’s having turned its back on them, and not from their having become coldhearted to the worlḍ Consequently they are continually distressed and are overcome of lust and wrath, and 16 Ibn Aś

-ır’s Kámilu-t Tawár´ıkh, Elliot and Dowson 1867–77 II, 468 f.
+ır’s Kámilu-t Tawáŕıkh, Elliot and Dowson 1867–77 II, 468 f.

-17 Mulla Ahmad Tattaw´
+17 Mulla Ahmad Tattaẃ

-ı’s Tár´ıkh-i Alf´ı, Elliot and Dowson 1867-77 II, 471 f.
+ı’s Táŕıkh-i Alf́ı, Elliot and Dowson 1867-77 II, 471 f.

-18 Kámilu-t Tawár´ıkh, Elliot and Dowson 1867-77 II, 470 f.
+18 Kámilu-t Tawáŕıkh, Elliot and Dowson 1867-77 II, 470 f.